New York Uninsured Motorist Accident Lawyer

 Get witnesses' information:

-It is very unlikely that no one witnessed the car accident.
-Usually, there are pedestrians on the way who can help you testify to what they saw.
+It is doubtful that no one witnessed the car accident.
+Usually, pedestrians who can help you testify to what they saw are on the way.
 Ask them for their help and get their contact information.
 They will be a great asset.

 Call your insurance provider: